Ester, Alaska: Art

 Ester has a strong art community, including painters, photographers, collagists, sculptors, metalsmiths, and woodworkers.
 It has hosted an annual intercontinental simultaneous art exhibit since 2000, the BiPolar Art Show, with the MAAG (the Mechanical Equipment Center Alternative Art Gallery) in McMurdo, Antarctica.
 Three commercial galleries and several private studios provide sales venues for local and other artists.

 An informal mixed media 'school of assemblage' may be said to exist in Ester: several local artists rely on dumpster finds, printed materials, and historically significant items in their artwork, with themes relating to religious iconography, local history, and political satire.

-Golden Eagle Saloon

-The Golden Eagle saloon is often considered to be the hub of the village of Ester.
-While many Ester residents do not regularly go there, the saloon is the host of many fundraisers and other activities that attract Esterites and Esteroids, plus tourists and residents of the nearby communities of Fairbanks, Fox, Goldstream, and North Pole.

 Mining

 Mines, having been the central reason for the village's existence for most of its history, are still important in Ester culture.
 Old dredge parts and mining equipment can be found in the forest that has grown up around the village since major dredging ended in the 1960s, some of which have been incorporated into artistic works.
 The Malemute Saloon's variety show capitalizes on the town's mining history, particularly the influence of Clarence Berry, whose mine at 8 Below Discovery Claim was the largest and most successful in the Ester area during its early history.
 Ester Dome continues to attract large mining concerns, and several small-scale gold mines provide residents with income.